Merkoba/Meltdown/README.md

 The password (edit code) can be configured through `--upload-password`.

-If no password is used a random short word is used.
+If no password is set, a random short word is used.

 After the text is uploaded a message appears that allows you to copy the URL.